-Garden and Landscape Plant Finder

-Planting & Growing

-Wildfire Black Gum will grow to be about 50 feet tall at maturity, with a spread of 30 feet.
+Garden and Landscape Plant Finder Planting & Growing Black Gum will grow to be about 40 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.
 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.

-Wildfire Black Gum in fall Photo courtesy of NetPS Plant Finder
+Black Gum Photo courtesy of NetPS Plant Finder